China's Xi urges 'all-out' infrastructure push to boost growth

 "Infrastructure is an important support for economic and social development," Xi said at a high-level meeting on Tuesday, according to the official Xinhua news agency.

-China's "infrastructure is still incompatible with the demand for national development and security", the Central Committee for Financial and Economic Affairs said.
+And the Central Committee for Financial and Economic Affairs meeting added that China's "infrastructure is still incompatible with the demand for national development and security".

 The meeting identified several sectors such as transport and energy where an infrastructure boost was needed, including the construction of ports and airports.